nicholashobbs/Random-Notes/Shorewall.md

 copy sample files by cding into `/usr/share/doc/shorewall/Samples/two-interface` and using `cp (file, file) /etc/shorewall`.

 Edit the files according to your preferences after reading prior document.
+I only made a few simple changes, including adding `DNS(ACCEPT) loc $FW` to `/rules`.

+After I tried `shorewall start`, I started getting some very confusing messages.
+My espressobin seems to have some connection issue where text occasionally gets garbled.
+This was happening along with the following messages:

+`IPv4: martian source 192.168.1.114 from 192.168.1.1, on dev wan`

+`nf_conntrack: default automatic helper assignment has been turned off for security reasons and CT-based  firewall rule not found.
+Use the iptables CT target to attach helpers instead.`

+I decided to just keep moving, and continue my notes in Router.md